pygridtools/drmaa-python/docs/tutorials.rst

    if __name__=='__main__':
        main()

-This example is very similar to Example 1.
+This example is very similar to :ref:`Example 1 <example-1>`.
 The difference is that it uses the Grid Engine feature of reconnectable sessions.
 The DRMAA concept of a session is translated into a session tag in the Grid Engine job structure.
 That means that every job knows to which session it belongs.
 With reconnectable sessions, it's possible to initialize the DRMAA library to a previous session, allowing the library access to that session's job list.
 The only limitation, though, is that jobs which end between the calls to ``exit()`` and ``init()`` will be lost, as the reconnecting session will no longer see these jobs, and so won't know about them.

 On line 13, we use the contact attribute to get the contact information for this session.
 On line 15 we then exit the session.
 On line 18, we use the stored